It’s Time to Roll Up Your Sleeves

 Last Updated September 13, 2023

 According to the Centers for Disease Control and Prevention (CDC), the best way to prevent serious illness from the seasonal flu and COVID-19 is to get vaccinated.
 This year, the CDC is also recommending that adults 60 years of age and older get an RSV vaccination.

 The CDC recommends everyone 6 months of age and older get a flu vaccine.
 Because it takes about two weeks after vaccination for antibodies that protect against flu to develop in the body, the CDC recommends getting a flu vaccine by the end of October.
 Getting vaccinated later, however, can still be beneficial.

-The CDC recommends everyone 6 months of age and older get a COVID-19 vaccine, and those 5 years and up get the recommended boosters.
+The CDC recommends everyone 6 months of age and older get an updated COVID-19 vaccine to be up to date.
 The COVID-19 vaccine is proven to protect people from getting seriously ill, becoming hospitalized and dying.
 While you may have some protection if you’ve had COVID-19, the level and length of protection varies and decreases over time.

 It’s Easy to Get Vaccinated

 You can get your vaccinations in a number of ways:

 - At an in-network convenience care clinic, typically located in a retail store.
 No appointment is needed.